mwarzynski/confidence2019_teaser_lottery/README.md

 It wasn't intended solution, but probably some teams managed to use it.
 Congratulations though.

+For more information, you can read the CTF Post Mortem: https://github.com/p4-team/ctf/tree/master/2019-03-17-confidence2019#4-monitoring

 ### Solution 2 (go slices)

 Let's go back to previously noticed amounts `append` with a big number.